gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 an arbitrarily large amount of data, possibly incurring financial cost or overwhelming the servers)

+**General**

+* TBD

+**Security**
+* Stop a third-party with an API key from accessing Karmada Control Plane.
+* Prevent a malicious actor using Kubernetes vulnerabilites to exploit the Karmada.

 ## Self-assessment use

 This self-assessment is created by the Karmada team to perform an internal analysis of the